joseph-kw/College-s-Residential-Options/README.md

 popular Residential Options, Off-campus residences etc.) in the case of their unsuccessful application due to high demand, based on the findings.

-5. Methodology:
-a.
-Using the period of 1 May – 1 June 2021 as there is a huge influx of new and current Undergraduates discussing/commenting on the residential options as it is during the 1st round of Application for freshmen.
-b. (casmida_p1.py) Using Pushshift API to gather large amount of Reddit comments and create a dataset from the period of time that was mentioned above for the subreddit r/nus.
-c.
-While using Python 3.7.8, importing the pandas and pmaw library, search_comments were used to request Reddit comments from Pushshift within the date range and pandas to retrieve the comments data.
-d.
-The Reddit data will then be stored locally and will be saved as a CSV file named “nus_comments.csv”
-e. (casmida_p2.py) Counting the number of word frequency from the column “body” in “nus_comments.csv” which is the column with the comments.
-Thereafter, making use of matplotlib library that was imported to plot a pie chart to represent the figures such that it is easier to interpret the results by the reader.